smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes

+**V1.67:**
+* Removed the possibility to select the eyes app because it's removed from Awtrix Light V0.71

 **V1.66:**
 * You can now choose MULTIPLE clocks
 * **BREAKING CHANGE:** You need to edit all your existing automations that are based on these blueprints and select the clocks for each automation.